compare

 | Audit and compliance | RAPID Recovery cybersecurity framework (2025); BAA at contract | Seven-year audit log retention per HIPAA §164.312(b); BAA signed before PHI workflow goes live |

-Availity and Stedi approach clearinghouse infrastructure differently.
-Availity grew as a payer-sponsored, portal-first network where providers log in to a web portal and use point-and-click workflows to submit transactions.
-The portal is the interface.
-Stedi is API-first — it accepts modern JSON API calls, translates them into HIPAA-compliant X12 EDI, routes to payers, and returns structured responses that software can act on directly.
-Billing software built on Stedi sends an eligibility request via API and gets a benefit result back in the same call, without a human manually clicking through a portal.
-That architecture is what enables Medi to surface eligibility results, claim status updates, and ERA line items directly inside workflows rather than requiring staff to log into a separate portal to retrieve them.
+Availity grew as a payer-sponsored, portal-first network: providers log in and point-and-click their way through transactions, with the portal as the interface.
+Stedi is API-first.
+It accepts JSON API calls, translates them into HIPAA-compliant X12 EDI, routes to payers, and returns structured responses software can act on.
+Billing software on Stedi sends an eligibility request and gets a benefit result back in the same call, with no human clicking through a portal.
+That is what lets Medi surface eligibility, claim status, and ERA line items inside workflows instead of making staff log into a separate portal to fetch them.

-For payer reach, Stedi connects to over 3,400 payers.
-Where a payer has named Availity as its exclusive EDI gateway — Anthem being the clearest example — Stedi routes to that payer through Availity's gateway.
-A billing company using Medi does not lose Anthem connectivity; it just does not see the Availity gateway layer because Stedi handles it.
+Stedi connects to over 3,400 payers.
+Where a payer has named Availity its exclusive EDI gateway, Anthem being the clearest example, Stedi routes through that gateway.
+A billing company on Medi keeps Anthem connectivity; it just never sees the gateway layer, because Stedi handles it.

-The cases where direct Availity portal access still matters, even with Stedi and Medi in the stack:
+Direct Availity portal access still matters in a few cases, even with Stedi and Medi in the stack:

-- A denial appeal requires filing a formal reconsideration through the payer's Availity-hosted dispute module
+- A denial appeal requires a formal reconsideration filed through the payer's Availity-hosted dispute module

-- A payer publishes payer-specific forms, letters, or digital correspondence only through Availity Essentials
+- A payer publishes forms, letters, or digital correspondence only through Availity Essentials

-- The team needs to look up specific member data (coordination-of-benefits history, member ID images) that the payer surfaces only through its portal view
+- The team needs member data the payer surfaces only in its portal view, such as coordination-of-benefits history or member ID images

-For those workflows, staff open Availity Essentials alongside Medi — using Availity as the payer-facing portal and Medi as the work surface where context, notes, and follow-up live.
+For those, staff open Availity Essentials alongside Medi: Availity as the payer-facing portal, Medi as the work surface where context, notes, and follow-up live.
+Choosing Stedi is a decision about transaction architecture; choosing Availity is a decision about which payers require its portal.
+Neither eliminates the other.

 What should a billing company verify before choosing?

-Before deciding how Availity fits into the stack — and whether Medi is the right operating layer on top of it — work through these questions with your team.
+Work through these questions with your team before deciding how Availity fits and whether Medi is the right operating layer on top of it.

-Which payers in your book require Availity for specific workflows?
-For authorization submission, certain appeals, and payer-specific correspondence, Availity Essentials may be mandatory for those payers regardless of what billing platform is in use.
-Verify this payer by payer before planning to remove portal access entirely.
+**Which payers in your book require Availity?** For authorization submission, certain appeals, and payer-specific correspondence, Availity Essentials may be mandatory for those payers whatever billing platform you use.
+Verify payer by payer before planning to drop portal access.

-Is Availity currently serving as a clearinghouse, a portal, or both?
-Some billing companies route claims through Availity's clearinghouse while also using its portal for status and auth.
-Others use Availity only as a portal while routing EDI through a different clearinghouse.
-Knowing which role it plays — and at what volume — clarifies what changes when switching to a platform like Medi.
+**Is Availity a clearinghouse, a portal, or both today?** Some billing companies route claims through Availity's clearinghouse and use its portal for status and auth.
+Others use it as a portal only and route EDI elsewhere.
+Knowing the role and the volume clarifies what changes when you move to a platform like Medi.

-Where does the denial follow-up work actually live today?
-If the team is pulling denial information out of Availity's portal and working it in a spreadsheet or a separate task list, that gap is the reason to evaluate a billing-company operating layer.
-The question is whether that work belongs in Availity's tools or in a purpose-built denial workflow.
+**Where does denial follow-up actually live?** If the team pulls denial data out of Availity's portal and works it in a spreadsheet or task list, that gap is the reason to evaluate an operating layer.
+The question is whether that work belongs in Availity's tools or a purpose-built denial workflow.

-How are multi-practice permissions managed today?
-Availity's portal gives staff access to payer transactions for specific NPI/TIN combinations they are credentialed under.
-It does not manage billing-company-level staff access across a client portfolio the way a billing-company platform does.
-If a poster needs access to four practices but not eight, that permission needs to live somewhere.
+**How are multi-practice permissions managed?** Availity's portal grants access to payer transactions for the NPI/TIN combinations a user is credentialed under.
+It does not manage billing-company staff access across a client portfolio.
+If a poster needs four practices but not eight, that permission has to live somewhere.

-What does reporting across the book look like today?
-Availity's reporting tools surface transaction data within their portal.
-Billing-company-level reporting — A/R aging by practice, denial rate trends across the book, collection rate by payer, month-over-month payment velocity — typically requires a separate layer that aggregates data across all practices.
+**What does book-wide reporting look like?** Availity's reporting surfaces transaction data inside its portal.
+Billing-company reporting, A/R aging by practice, denial-rate trends across the book, collection rate by payer, month-over-month payment velocity, takes a layer that aggregates across every practice.

 Other comparisons billing companies look at

-Availity is a clearinghouse and payer-network layer rather than a billing-company operating system.
-Buyers comparing Availity usually also consider other clearinghouses (Claim.MD, Office Ally) for connectivity and separate billing platforms (Tebra, AdvancedMD, Medi) for the operating layer on top.
+Availity is a clearinghouse and payer-network layer, not a billing-company operating system.
+Buyers comparing it usually also weigh other clearinghouses (Claim.MD, Office Ally) for connectivity and separate billing platforms (Tebra, AdvancedMD, Medi) for the operating layer on top.

 - Medi vs Claim.MD — direct clearinghouse alternative to Availity; more billing-focused workflow tooling.